A Life of Unlearning

 “Ultimately, as the theme that emerges is about being true to yourself, ‘A Life of Unlearning’ should be compulsory reading for every man, woman and child in Australia, whether gay or straight, young or old, religious or non-religious.”

+“Anthony shares his life with us with all the colour that a story-telling evangelist can capture.
+The honesty of his story is compelling.
+His story faces the hard issues, HIV/AIDS, Suicide, Sexual Assault, Relationships, Marriage, Parenting, Domestic Violence, Loneliness, Guilt, Shame, Rejection, Love and Sex.
+He has nothing to hide and it is refreshing.
 I recommend A Life of Unlearning as a non-threatening way to understand and process the issues of sexuality and spirituality; however, I can’t say you may not experience discomfort as the honesty in these pages invites you to be honest in your own life.
-Read it if you dare.
+Read it if you dare.”

 “In A Life of Unlearning, hope is found through being honest and truthful – and learning what it means to live a life of integrity – rather than pretending to keep up an illusion of holy living, according to the demands and expectations of many church-going folk.
 I can hardly recommend this book too highly enough.
 It’s superb.
 If you allow the honesty of the author to challenge you, it will change your life – for the better.”